codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

   See [Add external clusters to runtimes]({{site.baseurl}}/docs/runtime/managed-cluster/).
 * Organizational systems
   Organizational Systems include the customer's tracking, monitoring, notification, container registries, Git providers, and other systems.
 They can be entirely on-premises or in the public cloud.
-  Either the Ingress Controller (ingress-based hybrid environments), or the Tunnel Client (ingress-less hybrid environments), forwards incoming events to the Codefresh Application Proxy.
+  Either the ingress controller (ingress-based hybrid environments), or the Tunnel Client (ingress-less hybrid environments), forwards incoming events to the Codefresh Application Proxy.

 ### Related articles
 [Set up a hosted runtime environment]({{site.baseurl}}/docs/runtime/hosted-runtime/)